Insight

 Note: non-exhaustive list

-Non-affected products made from/with cattle (of the genus Bos, Bibos, Novibos and Poephagus)
+Unaffected products from/with cattle (from the genus Bos, Bibos, Novibos, and Poephagus)

-• Pasta (ravioli, lasagne, cannelloni) filled with beef or beef offal
+• Filled pasta (ravioli, lasagna, cannelloni) filled with beef or beef by-products

 • Other food preparations with less than 20% by weight of beef